wangpinggl/slicelink/README.md

 - This repository is a pytorch implementation of the Self-Supervised Learning of Contextual Embeddings for knowledge graph proposed in our WWW 2021 paper:
 [Self-Supervised Learning of Contextual Embeddings for Link Prediction in Heterogeneous Networks](https://people.cs.vt.edu/~reddy/papers/WWW21.pdf).

-- More details about the implementation and codes will be updated soon!
+- More details about the implementation and the used datasets will be updated soon!